Eighth Air Force: Reorganisation June 1992

-In 2000, the Air Force decided to integrate information operations into Eighth Air Force.
-The integration process started on 1 February 2001, when the Air Force realigned the Air Intelligence Agency (AIA) under ACC and assigned the 67th Information Operations Wing and the 70th Intelligence Wing to the Eighth.
-The reorganization transformed the Eighth into the only information operations and bomber NAF in the Air Force.
-For the Mighty Eighth, that change heralded an interesting future, one that bring further restructuring, different aircraft system purchases, and a new challenging mission to the NAF.
+In 2000, the Air Force decided to integrate information operations into the Eighth Air Force.
+The integration process started on the 1st of February 2001, when the Air Force realigned the Air Intelligence Agency (AIA) under ACC and assigned the 67th Information Operations Wing and the 70th Intelligence Wing to the Eighth.
+The reorganization transformed the Eighth into the only information, operations and bomber NAF in the Air Force.
+For the "Mighty Eighth", that change would bring further restructuring, different aircraft system purchases, and a new challenging mission to the NAF.

 While posturing itself for that mission change, the Eighth also supported Operation Enduring Freedom in which the Air Force operates against targets in Afghanistan, and Operation Noble Eagle for the defense of North American airspace.
 Throughout the first six months of Enduring Freedom, the Mighty Eighth's bombers were instrumental in the eradication of many targets and opposing combatants in Afghanistan.

 Major General James C. Dawkins Jr. assumed command of 8th Air Force on 20 August 2018, after having served as the Deputy Director for Nuclear, Homeland Defense, and Current Operations on the Joint Staff at the Pentagon, Washington, D.C.
 On 12 June 2020, he was succeeded by Major General Mark E. Weatherington, who had previously served as deputy commander of Air Education and Training Command at Joint Base San Antonio in Randolph, Texas.